 Whenever the import demand curve is, a domestic currency appreciation is associated with a ...than proportional increase in the demanded qty.
-Consequently the value of imports..., so that the currency supply curve must necessarily slopes downward
+Consequently $\Delta(\text{Value of Imports})$... and the currency supply curve thus slopes downwards.

 What does a downward sloping supply curve implies?
 I a) The currency demand curve is steeper than the currency supply curve